Fdawgs/ydh-authentication-service/README.md

 ```

 A FHIR resource should be returned.
+The test listener will stop running once the CLI is exited or the Node.js REPL is terminated using `Ctrl+C`.

 # Deployment

 ## Setting up as a Windows Service

-The test listener will stop running once the CLI is exited or the Node.js REPL is terminated using `Ctrl+C`, which is not ideal.
+Yeovil District Hospital is heavily invested in Microsoft's ecosystem.
-As such, this implementation uses the [winser](https://github.com/jfromaniello/winser) package to deploy the Node.js application
-as a Windows Service.
+As such, this implementation uses the [winser](https://github.com/jfromaniello/winser) package to allow the Node.js application to be deployed as a Windows Service.

 ### To install as a service: